Apollo 11 – you know, the space rocket that went to the moon in 1969 – had a little computer on it called the Apollo Guidance Computer.

 3. Digital delivery matters.

 For face-to-face conversations, ‘delivery’ means your tone, your smile, your body language.
-In the digital age, “delivery” has a much more prosaic meaning – the way in which you get that presentation to your prospect.
+In the digital age, “delivery” has a much more prosaic meaning – the way in which you get that sales presentation through to your prospect.

-I don’t mean the content of the email you send – that’s covered in point #1 – I mean how they actually get to see the presentation itself.
+I don’t mean the content of the email you send – that’s covered in point #1 – I mean how they actually get to see the sales presentation itself.
 If your phone can guide rockets, you’d think sending files would be a piece of cake, but there’s a caveat or two to consider.

 Ideally, you don’t actually want the prospect to have to sit there and download anything.

-You don’t want them to finally open your 22MB Powerpoint file only to see the “Protected View” banner that makes the whole thing look like a virus.
+You don’t want them to finally open your 22MB PPT file only to see the “Protected View” banner that makes the whole thing look like a virus.
 Nor do you want them to get an “Upgrade to Acrobat Pro!” message interrupting their PDF reader.
 Nor do you want to send them off to some third-party file-sharing system that urges you to sign up in order to even see the content.
 Even YouTube links are fraught – kudos for using video content, for sure, but there’s a ton of other content vying for their eyeballs on there, if the whole site isn’t blocked by their corporate firewall in the first place.

 Ideally, what you want is for them to just click a link – maybe with a little thumbnail so they know what they’re getting into – hosted on a private secure site that’s minimally branded and not interrupting with dialogs that plead for an independent signup.